The American Express Black Card, or The Centurion, is an ultra sexy credit card for an exclusive club of big spenders.

 On average, Centurion cardholders are 49-yro males with net worth over $1 million dollars and perfect credit scores who love to use their American Express Black Card to buy clothes for women.

 So why would you even want any of that?

 Well, the first perk of the American Express black card that caught my eye was complimentary companion airline ticket on international flights with the purchase of one full-fare ticket.
 Wow!
-Assuming you buy first class (and why wouldn’t you?
+Assuming you buy first-class (and why wouldn’t you?
 You have a black card!), the complimentary plane ticket for your travel buddy would justify the annual fee and then some!
-I’ve checked: first class fights to Europe from Canada run in the neighbourhood of $5,000 — that’s twice the annual fee.
+I’ve checked: first-class flights to Europe from Canada run in the neighborhood of $5,000 — that’s twice the annual fee.
 Imagine being able to get that for FREE for a friend or spouse?
-I feel like it would be a lot easier to convince people to travel with me if I could offer them a free first class ticket 😉
+I feel like it would be a lot easier to convince people to travel with me if I could offer them a free first-class ticket 😉

 Upon your arrival at your international destination, why not check in to a Mandarin Hotel?
 You get one complimentary night as a black cardholder.
 You’re also enrolled in Hertz and Avis rental car programs.

 Furthermore, you can whip your titanium credit card out of your wallet at parties to let everyone know how rich you are.
 Who can put a price tag on that?
 The American Express black card is out of my budget, but it might not be out of yours.
 Does anyone have one?